herbestrella/herbestrella.github.io/_drafts/hcx-deployment.md

 - resolve hosts
 - resolve vCenter
 - resolve dns/ad

-public IP addresses (enough of them)
+- Public IP addresses (enough of them)

 service mesh
 - do not have your uplink network advertised via BGP